vercetti322/vercetti322/README.md

 ---

 ## 🌱 Currently Exploring
-- Working on creating a Physics Engine to solve Newtonain Mechanics.
+- Working on creating a custom S3 middleware to turn your google drive into a basic S3 storage.
-- Desigining & Implementing rule-based trend system for monitoring SYF Applications.
+- Desigining & Implementing rule-based trend system for monitoring all SYF Applications.
 ---

-⭐ *"Building systems that fix themselves before anyone notices something went wrong!"*